LAL-project/python-interface/instructions/installation-python-interface-sources-macos.md

 Users who installed *anaconda* may want to change the values for:

+    # Python's minor version
+	MINOR_VERSION_PYTHON = 8

 	# Python 3 include dir
 	PYTHON_INC_DIR	= ~/opt/anaconda3/include/python3.$(MINOR_VERSION_PYTHON)

 	# Python3 library directory
 	PYTHON_LIB_DIR	= ~/opt/anaconda3/lib/

+### Destination of LAL's python wrapper

-Thirdly, you can also choose the destination directory of LAL's python interface.
-Modify the variable `LAL_PY_DEST`.
+Also in [`Makefile.pythonsource`](https://github.com/LAL-project/python-interface/blob/main/Makefile.pythonsource), users can also choose the destination directory of LAL's python interface by modifing the variable `LAL_PY_DEST`.
 The default value is

 	# Directory where LAL's interface will be installed to
 	LAL_PY_DEST		= /usr/local/lib/python3.$(MINOR_VERSION_PYTHON)/dist-packages

-Users who want to install LAL into *anaconda*'s installation directory may want to change the default value for:
+Users who wish to install LAL into *anaconda*'s installation directory may want to change the default value for:

 	# Directory where LAL's interface will be installed to
 	LAL_PY_DEST		= ~/opt/anaconda3/lib/python3.$(MINOR_VERSION_PYTHON)/site-packages

+### Compiler

-Last but not least, you must specify which compiler is to be used.
+Last but not least, users must specify which compiler is to be used in [`Makefile`](https://github.com/LAL-project/python-interface/blob/main/Makefile).
 One requirement is that the compiler used must have support for `C++17`'s standard.

 	CXX			= /usr/local/Cellar/gcc/11.2.0/bin/g++-11

 We have tested the compilation on `g++` (version 11.2.0).
-If you change the compiler, change also the flags correspondingly.
+Users who are willing to change the compiler, must also change the flags correspondingly.

 	FLAGS		= -std=c++17 -fPIC -fopenmp